 We accounted for uncertainty in our analyses using the following procedures.
-We defined the uncertainty on the sedimentexport anomaly resulting from the linear regression between rainfall and sediment export as the $2-\sigma$ error on the sedimentexport values predicted by the regression.
-Whereas the sediment-export and rainfall measurements are associated with

-240 uncertainties themselves, these are insignificant with respect to the uncertainty on the regression and were therefore not included in the analysis.
-For the temperature indicators, we defined the uncertainty around their mean value by the difference between the value of the indicator obtained at the uphill and downhill location on the same slope (i.e., north-facing versus south-facing).
+We defined the uncertainty on the sediment export anomaly resulting from the linear regression between rainfall and sediment export as the 2σ error on the sediment export values predicted by the regression.
+Whereas the sediment export and rainfall measurements are associated with uncertainties themselves, these are insignificant with respect to the uncertainty on the regression and were therefore not included in the analysis.
+For the temperature indicators, we defined the uncertainty around their mean value by the difference between the value of the indicator obtained at the uphill and downhill location on the same slope (i.e., northfacing versus south-facing).

-To establish a relation between sediment-export anomalies and temperature indicators while accounting for these uncertainties

-- 245 in both parameters, we used weighted linear regression with the uncertainty in both independent and dependent variables as (inverse) weights (cf. York et al., 2004).
-Since a conventional R is invalid in the presence of measurement errors (Cheng et al., 2014), we characterise the quality of the weighted regressions by a weighted correlation coefficient Rw computed from the weighted residual (Varres-w) and weighted total (Vartot-w) variance (Rw = 1 - (Varres-w/Vartot-w)).
-The goodness-of-fit of the weighted correlation is expressed by the weighted sum of deviations from the best-fit line S, normalised by the degrees of - 250 freedom (n-2): $S_n = S / (n-2)$ (York et al., 2004).
-We also computed standard R and p-values from an ordinary least-squares linear regression as these are more readily interpreted in terms of significance of the regression.
-Because of the apparent differences in correlations between the north-facing and south-facing slopes, we analysed correlations for both slope aspects separately.
+To establish a relation between sediment export anomalies and temperature indicators while accounting for these uncertainties in both parameters, we used weighted linear regression with the uncertainty in both independent and dependent variables as (inverse) weights (see York et al., 2004).
+Since a conventional R^2 is invalid in the presence of measurement errors (Cheng et al., 2014), we characterize the quality of the weighted regressions by a weighted correlation coefficient $R{\rm w}^2$ computed from the weighted residual (Var{res-w}) and weighted total (Var{tot-w}) variance ($R_w^2 =$ $1 - (Var{res-w}/Var{tot-w}))$.
+The goodness of fit of the weighted correlation is expressed by the weighted sum of deviations from the best-fit line S, normalized by the degrees of freedom (n-2): $S_n = S/(n-2)$ (York et al., 2004).
+We also computed standard R^2 and p values from an ordinary least-squares linear regression as these are more readily interpreted in terms of significance of the regression.
+Because of the apparent differences in correlations between the north-facing and southfacing slopes, we analyzed correlations for both slope aspects separately.

-4. Results
+4 Results

-255 4.1.
-Seasonal variability in sediment export
+4.1 Seasonal variability in sediment export

 Box plots of monthly precipitation, monthly rainfall intensity, and total sediment export (i.e., bedload and suspended load) recorded between 2003 and 2020 show high disparity between monthly averages and significant interannual variation for each month (Fig. 3).
-Median monthly rainfall values are low in winter and summer and peak in spring and autumn, varying from $\sim$ 50 mm in January-March to $\sim$ 100 mm in October-November, with extreme values reaching $\sim$ 300 mm in those months (Fig.

-- 3A).
-In contrast, the monthly average rainfall intensity (Fig.3B) shows a single peak in summer, with median values varying between ~2.7 mm/h in January up to ~7.5 mm/h in July.
-Monthly total sediment export also shows two peaks (late spring and autumn), with minimum and maximum values of median sediment export around 0 and 3.6 ktons in Januaryand June, respectively.
-The variability in monthly total sediment export is high and extreme values reach almost 10 ktons in July. - For all three datasets, (i.e., rainfall, rainfall intensity and sediment export), higher monthly values are associated with higher variability (i.e., values for November, July and June, respectively).
+Median monthly rainfall values are low in winter and summer and peak in spring and autumn, varying from ~ 50 mm in January-March to \sim 100 mm in October-November, with extreme values reaching ~ 300 mm in those months (Fig. 3a).
+In contrast, the monthly average rainfall intensity (Fig. 3b) shows a single peak in summer, with median values varying from ~ $2.7 \text{ mm} \text{h}^{-1}$ in January up to ~ $7.5 \text{ mm} \text{h}^{-1}$ in July.
+Monthly total sediment export also shows two peaks (late spring and autumn), with minimum and maximum values of median sediment export around 0 and 3.6 kt in January and June, respectively.
+The variability in monthly total sediment export is high, and extreme values reach almost 10 kt in July.

+For all three datasets (i.e., rainfall, rainfall intensity, and sediment export), higher monthly values are associated with higher variability (i.e., values for November, July, and June, respectively).
 For total sediment export, most months show outlier values and distributions are skewed toward high values (mean > median).
-Rainfall boxplots show a larger spread between the first and third percentiles but more symmetric distributions.
+Rainfall box plots show a larger spread between the first and third percentiles but more symmetric distributions.